wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-deploy-wvd/includes/2-wvd-deployment-overview.md

   - *RemoteApp*, where users access the applications you individually publish to the application group.
 You may create multiple RemoteApp app groups to accommodate different user scenarios.
   - *Desktop*, where users access the full desktop.
 By default, the group **Desktop Application Group** is automatically created when you create a host pool.

-  You can assigned a user or group to both a desktop application group and a RemoteApp applicaton group in the same host pool.
-However, users can only launch one type of application group per session.
 - *Workspace* - A workspace is a logical grouping of application groups in Windows Virtual Desktop.
 When a user signs in to Windows Virtual Desktop, they see a workspace with either a desktop or applications published to the application groups assigned to them.
 - Load balancing options -